20 Different Types of Chisels & Their Uses – Which is Right for You?

 Chisels cut, shape, carve, and chip away at a variety of materials.
 They’re an incredibly useful tool with a wide range of uses that makes them one of the most versatile instruments in any tool kit.
 But one chisel isn’t made for every use.
 Depending on your needs, a specific chisel will likely suit you best.

 But how can you find that one certain chisel?
 Well, you already have.
-On this list, we’ve gathered the 20 chisels that you need to know about if you’re serious about your craft.
+On this list, we’ve gathered the 20 different types of chisels that you need to know about if you’re serious about your craft.
 From woodworking to masonry, these chisels will find use in just about every setting imaginable.

 1. Paring Chisels